-Bailing someone out stands as an agreement for them to make the trial dates from their first alleged charges, there are not any type of penalties for re-arrest as it won’t be connected to the bond.
+Bailing someone out is an agreement for them to make the trial dates from their first alleged charges, there is not any type of penalties for re-arrest as it won’t be connected to the bond.
 As long as a person is able to continue making their court dates, they will not face any type of penalty with the bond.

 The only consequence that could interfere with a bond is that a person will be unable to meet the conditions of their court date because they are behind bars.